 Milk producers care about the welfare of their cows.
 In addition, many studies have shown that a well-treated cow will produce better quality milk in greater quantity.
 A study by Cornell University in the State of New York, U.S.A., proved that when cows are pampered and brushed, they produce up to 1 kg of additional milk per day and are up to 30% less likely to develop mastitis, an inflammation of the mammary gland.

-To govern the welfare of dairy cattle, milk producers adopted the Code of Practice for the Care and Handling of Dairy Cattle, which was updated in 2009 with the assistance of the Canadian Animal Health Coalition, the Canadian Federation of Human Societies, Dairy Farmers of Canada, Les Producteurs de lait du Québec, in addition to scientists, veterinarians, experts, producers and citizens.
+To set guidelines for the welfare of dairy cattle, milk producers adopted a Code of Practice for the Care and Handling of Dairy Cattle, which was updated in 2009 with the assistance of the National Farm Animal Care Council, the Canadian Federation of Humane Societies, Dairy Farmers of Canada (DFC), Les Producteurs de lait du Québec (PLQ), in addition to scientists, veterinarians, experts, producers and citizens.
 This guide specifically discusses the standards that must be upheld as concerns the living conditions, nutrition, health care and transportation of animals.